DhaneshPachipulusu/springboot-hello/READMEtomct.md

 sudo systemctl enable tomcat

 # Now Tomcat should be running as a systemd service on your Ubuntu EC2 instance.
-You can manage it using systemctl commands like start, stop, restart, and status
+You can manage it using systemctl commands like start, stop, restart, and status.